UrbanCompass/bazel/site/designs/_posts/2016-05-26-implementing-beautiful-error-messages.md

 ## Implementation: Suggestions

-While data tracked by the lexer should be sufficient to encode an offending line from a `BUILD` file into an error, providing suggestions will probably require semantic information only retrievable from the parsed AST.
+While data tracked by the lexer should be sufficient to encode an offending line from a `UCBUILD` file into an error, providing suggestions will probably require semantic information only retrievable from the parsed AST.
 Furthermore, we require a mechanism in `EvalException` to perform computation on AST data in order to generate suggestions.